-- French is an official language and/or a working language of the Olympics, the United Nations, the International Red Cross and the International Monetary Fund.
+- French is an official language and/or an administrative language of the Olympics, the United Nations, the International Red Cross, the African Union, and the International Monetary Fund.

 - French-speaking Canada is the United States' most important export market.
 France's export market ranks as number eight.

-- Use and enhance your skills by choosing to study abroad in France, Belgium, Quebéc, or Francophone Africa; for a semester of for a whole academic year.
+- Use and enhance your skills by choosing one of our study abroad programs in Senegal, Quebec, Morocco, Switzerland, France, Belgium and Madagascar for a semester or for a whole academic year.

 THE FRENCH PROGRAM AT DU

-The French program at the University of Denver is built on the belief that there is a deep connection between language, culture and literature.
-Therefore, we aim to provide you with not only language skills, but those skills needed to explore a new culture or study compelling literature.
+The French program at the University of Denver is built on the belief that there is a profound connection between language, culture and literature.
+Therefore, we aim to provide you with language proficiency and critical awareness in the study of French and Francophone literary and cultural texts and contexts.

 Students of the French program at DU can earn distinction in French by writing a senior thesis.
 Take a look at some of the titles of our students' work:

-- Le Monument de la Renaissance Africaine:le pont imprévu entre le récit national et la mémoire du people.
+- Le Monument de la Renaissance Africaine : Le pont imprévu entre le récit national et la mémoire du peuple.

 Student achievement does not stop with graduation.
 Graduates of DU's French program have gone on to pursue a variety of exciting careers.
 Our alumni include: